project-chip/matter.js/packages/matter-node-shell.js/README.md

 ```
 ## Run

 There are three ways to start matter-node-shell.
 The `nodenum` parameter provides a unique identifier for the matter-node-shell process mainly to allocate a unique port number.
 If `nodenum` is not passed, it will default to `0`.
-The node will allocate a default port of `nodenum + 5540` unless a config file already exists with a manually configured port for the node.
 The shell currently just supports Controller side and so the port is not used and the node is always by default a "controller".

 ```